mom and son laying in the grass

 At the end of the day, I am so grateful that I get to be the one with this really intimate relationship with my child.
 It's just not a one for one.
 I have to assume his love for me will never, and should never, match mine for him.
 There shouldn't be an equivalency between us, and I have to remind myself that I can't need anything from him, including his affections—though right now I get the lion's share of a twenty month old's love, and the satisfaction it brings is incomparable.

 With my second pregnancy my main anxiety is about the transition of bringing a new person into my relationship with my son.
 It wasn’t planned, more of a surprise as opposed to an accident.
 We knew we wanted to have another kid, but it took me a while to process it.
-How will I continue to be there for Days the way I'm now once the baby comes?
+How will I continue to be there for Days the way I am now once the baby comes?
 How am I going to love my second child as much as I love my first?
 He’s just a perfect person.
 He's my favorite human being on the planet Earth.

 Being a mom is a superpower